 Challenges Causing Back Pain To Teachers And School Staff

-Teachers often stand “lecture-style” for extended hours, placing an extra burden on the low back and legs, which may lead to poor posture.
-Additionally, hard unforgiving surfaces can take their toll after prolonged standing.
+Teachers often stand “lecture-style” for extended hours.
+This places an extra burden on the low back and legs, which may lead to poor posture.
+In addition hard unforgiving surfaces can take their toll after prolonged standing.
+This caused by;

 Teachers in primary and early-year classrooms can spend an average of 20,000 hours standing on furniture designed for children during their 30-year career.
 In addition, teachers may be utilizing extra-low sinks and child-height computers and whiteboards – not to mention.

-Stress, especially if you are a first year teacher learning the curriculum, how to write lesson plans, classroom management and paperwork.
-Stress may prevent getting a good night’s sleep, resulting in the search for remedies for insomnia.
+Stress, especially if you are a first year teacher learning the curriculum, on how to write lesson plans, classroom management and paperwork, may prevent getting a good night’s sleep, resulting in the search for remedies for insomnia

 1. To guide teachers on how to stand, which appropriate foot wear to put on.

 2. The height of the board should be made in regards to the teachers height.
 So that it is not too high or low